 A lot of time, money and manpower is invested to keep a conveyor system running efficiently.
-A big part of this is dedicated to monitoring and changing out conveyor rollers.
+A big part of this is dedicated to conveyor roller maintenance.

 Mining companies are faced with the task of changing out dozens of rollers on any given day, and sometimes this is done without knowing whether the roller has reached the point of potential failure.

 What if there was a solution that provided maintenance teams with a better of understanding of how much wear the roller has experienced and could make conveyor roller maintenance easier?

 Understanding wear on composite conveyor rollers